 - High blood pressure

-- Atrial fibrillation (fast and irregular rate of the upper two heart chambers)
+irregular heart rate of the upper 2 heart chambers.

 - Lack of physical activity

 "thicken" (clot) more easily

 depend on the location and amount of brain tissue involved.
 They may appear suddenly

 after a stroke, or slowly over time.
 Symptoms may get worse after another stroke, a